-(e) Owners and operators of stationary SI natural gas fired engines may operate their engines using propane for a maximum of 100 hours per year as an alternative fuel solely during emergency operations, but must keep records of such use.
-If propane is used for more than 100 hours per year in an engine that is not certified to the emission standards when using propane, the owners and operators are required to conduct a performance test to demonstrate compliance with the emission standards of § 60.4233.

-- (f) If you are an owner or operator of a stationary SI internal combustion engine that is less than or equal to 500 HP and you purchase a non-certified engine or you do not operate and maintain your certified stationary SI internal combustion engine and control device according to the manufacturer's written emission-related instructions, you are required to perform initial performance testing as indicated in this section, but you are not required to conduct subsequent performance testing unless the stationary engine undergoes rebuild, major repair or maintenance.
-Engine rebuilding means to overhaul an engine or to otherwise perform extensive service on the engine (or on a portion of the engine or engine system).
-For the purpose of this paragraph (f), perform extensive service means to disassemble the engine (or portion of the engine or engine system), inspect and/or replace many of the parts, and reassemble the engine (or portion of the engine or engine system) in such a manner that significantly increases the service life of the resultant engine. - (g) It is expected that air-to-fuel ratio controllers will be used with the operation of three-way catalysts/non-selective catalytic reduction.
+- (e) Owners and operators of stationary SI natural gas fired engines may operate their engines using propane for a maximum of 100 hours per year as an alternative fuel solely during emergency operations, but must keep records of such use.
+If propane is used for more than 100 hours per year in an engine that is not certified to the emission standards when using propane, the owners and operators are required to conduct a performance test to demonstrate compliance with the emission standards of §60.4233. - (f) If you are an owner or operator of a stationary SI internal combustion engine that is less than or equal to 500 HP and you purchase a non-certified engine or you do not operate and maintain your certified stationary SI internal combustion engine and control device according to the manufacturer's written emission-related instructions, you are required to perform initial performance testing as indicated in this section, but you are not required to conduct subsequent performance testing unless the stationary engine is rebuilt or undergoes major repair or maintenance.
+A rebuilt stationary SI ICE means an engine that has been rebuilt as that term is defined in 40 CFR 94.11(a). - (g) It is expected that air-to-fuel ratio controllers will be used with the operation of three-way catalysts/non-selective catalytic reduction.
 The AFR controller must be maintained and operated appropriately in order to ensure proper operation of the engine and control device to minimize emissions at all times. - (h) If you are an owner/operator of an stationary SI internal combustion engine with maximum engine power greater than or equal to 500 HP that is manufactured after July 1, 2007 and before July 1, 2008, and must comply with the emission standards specified in sections 60.4233(b) or (c), you must comply by one of the methods specified in paragraphs (h)(1) through (h)(4) of this section. - (1) Purchasing an engine certified according to 40 CFR part 1048.
 The engine must be installed and configured according to the manufacturer's specifications. - (2) Keeping records of performance test results for each pollutant for a test conducted on a similar engine.
-The test must have been conducted using the same methods specified in this subpart and these methods must have been followed correctly. - (3) Keeping records of engine manufacturer data indicating compliance with the standards. - (4) Keeping records of control device vendor data indicating compliance with the standards. - (i) If you are an owner or operator of a modified or reconstructed stationary SI internal combustion engine and must comply with the emission standards specified in § 60.4233(f), you must demonstrate compliance according to one of the methods specified in paragraphs (i)(1) or (2) of this section. - (1) Purchasing, or otherwise owning or operating, an engine certified to the emission standards in § 60.4233(f), as applicable.

-(2) Conducting a performance test to demonstrate initial compliance with the emission standards according to the requirements specified in § 60.4244.
+The test must have been conducted using the same methods specified in this subpart and these methods must have been followed correctly. - (3) Keeping records of engine manufacturer data indicating compliance with the standards. - (4) Keeping records of control device vendor data indicating compliance with the standards. - (i) If you are an owner or operator of a modified or reconstructed stationary SI internal combustion engine and must comply with the emission standards specified in §60.4233(f), you must demonstrate compliance according to one of the methods specified in paragraphs (i)(1) or (2) of this section. - (1) Purchasing, or otherwise owning or operating, an engine certified to the emission standards in §60.4233(f), as applicable. - (2) Conducting a performance test to demonstrate initial compliance with the emission standards according to the requirements specified in §60.4244.
 The test must be conducted within 60 days after the engine commences operation after the modification or reconstruction.

 [73 FR 3591, Jan.
 18, 2008, as amended at 76 FR 37974, June 28, 2011; 78 FR 6697, Jan.
-30, 2013; 86 FR 34362, June 29, 2021; 87 FR 48606, Aug.
-10, 2022]
+30, 2013]